-'''

-NTSTATUS NetrLogonGetDomainInfo(

-[in, string] LOGONSRV_HANDLE ServerName,

-[in, string, unique] wchar_t ComputerName,

-[in] PNETLOGON_AUTHENTICATOR Authenticator,

-[in, out] PNETLOGON_AUTHENTICATOR ReturnAuthenticator,

-[in] DWORD Level,

-[in, switch_is(Level)] PNETLOGON_WORKSTATION_INFORMATION WkstaBuffer,

-[out, switch_is(Level)] PNETLOGON_DOMAIN_INFORMATION DomBuffer

-);

-'''
+NTSTATUS NetrLogonGetDomainInfo([in, string] LOGONSRV_HANDLE ServerName, [in, string, unique] wchar_t ComputerName, [in] PNETLOGON_AUTHENTICATOR Authenticator, [in, out] PNETLOGON_AUTHENTICATOR ReturnAuthenticator, [in] DWORD Level, [in, switch_is(Level)] PNETLOGON_WORKSTATION_INFORMATION WkstaBuffer, [out, switch_is(Level)] PNETLOGON_DOMAIN_INFORMATION_DomBuffer ServerName: The custom binding handle, as defined in section 3.5.4.1.

-- ComputerName: The null-terminated Unicode string that contains the name of the client computer issuing the request. - Authenticator: A pointer to a NETLOGON_AUTHENTICATOR structure, as specified in section 2.2.1.1.5, that contains the client authenticator. - ReturnAuthenticator: A pointer to a NETLOGON_AUTHENTICATOR structure, as specified in section 2.2.1.1.5, that contains the server return authenticator.

-Level: The information level requested by the client.
+- ComputerName: The null-terminated Unicode string that contains the name of the client computer issuing the request. - Authenticator: A pointer to a NETLOGON_AUTHENTICATOR structure, as specified in section 2.2.1.1.5, that contains the client authenticator. - ReturnAuthenticator: A pointer to a NETLOGON_AUTHENTICATOR structure, as specified in section 2.2.1.1.5, that contains the server return authenticator. - Level: The information level requested by the client.
 The DomBuffer parameter contains one of the following structures, based on the value of this field.

-Value Meaning 0x0000001 The DomBuffer contains a NETLOGON_DOMAIN_INFO structure.
-0x0000002 The DomBuffer contains a NETLOGON_LSA_POLICY_INFO structure.
+Value Meaning 0x00000001 The DomBuffer contains a NETLOGON_DOMAIN_INFO structure.
+0x00000002 The DomBuffer contains a NETLOGON_LSA_POLICY_INFO structure.